How to Become a Counselor in New Mexico

 Continuing Education

 New Mexico LPCCs are required to complete 40 hours of continuing education (CE) during each two-year renewal period.
 At least six of those hours must focus on ethics.
-Acceptable CE courses must be approved by certifying groups like the National Board for Certified Counselors, other regulatory boards related to mental health or substance abuse, or regional mental health professional associations, with online or home-study courses accounting for 12 CE hours at most.
+Acceptable CE courses must be approved by certifying groups such as the National Board for Certified Counselors, other regulatory boards related to mental health or substance abuse, or regional mental health professional associations, with online or home-study courses accounting for no more than 12 CE hours.
 CE hours may also be obtained through publication of professional writings.

 (Back to Top)